hypriot/rpi-node-neopixel-example/README.md

 $ docker run --cap-add SYS_RAWIO --device /dev/mem -d node-neopixel
 ```

-On the Raspberry Pi 2 use this command
+On the Raspberry Pi 2 you have to use this command

 ```bash
 $ docker run --privileged -d node-neopixel
 ```

-## Acknowlegement
+## Acknowlegements

 Thanks to